hakuna-matatas/Grapple-Game/README.md

 ###TODOS
 1. Make a better tutorial
 2. Add ingame currency and shop

+###BUGS
-3. Fix bug where the grappling hook sprite shakes when penguin is swinging from it
+1. Grappling hook sprite occasionally shakes when penguin is swinging from it
+2. If the hook is still being shot when the penguin dies, the hook sprite doesn't disappear